24 Oct How to Get More Clients

 “We already tried that… ” – A friend, Joe, recently wrote an article on this very issue and said, “If this is so great, then why are you not addressing it already?”
 (I suppose for his company J Joe’s Market Research Group, the answer is pretty obvious).
 And if his firm is ‘fearing’ to take on a project that has the potential to make them look ‘badly good,’ then I guess the answer is more obvious – “But we just are not in the place we need to be.”

 “We cannot announce an issue until…” – A piece of technology that everyone is talking about for its many new applications is also a very heavy security risk.
-(Last year, our electrician’s insurance was cancelled after they were hit with yet another threat to the electrical infrastructure).
-And if they can’t proceed with a technology but are still ‘on the fence,’ I guess there’s more to this roll of the sleeves than meets the eye.
+(Last year, our electrician’s insurance was canceled after they were hit with yet another threat to the electrical infrastructure).
+And if they can’t proceed with technology but are still ‘on the fence,’ I guess there’s more to this roll of the sleeves than meets the eye.

 Think back to when you really learned how to drive.
 You may have learned because someone had walked you through the basics.
 You may have learned from trial and error and experience.
 You may have learned from pros and cons.
 But there is always someone who has ‘been there and done that.’